-As a brief summary of my wanderings in tech: I started out with C# Windows Forms, did some network and games stuff, meandered into web development, made an innovative web advertising startup then turned towards low level.
+As a brief summary of my wanderings in tech: I started out with C# Windows Forms, did some network and games stuff, meandered into web development, made an innovative web advertising startup then turned towards low level software.
 Since making an 8 bit computer in Minecraft and working on graphics for Imagination Technologies, I've gradually delved to lower and lower depths, starting with FlingOS and progressing to my current research into new hardware design.
 C# is still my favourite and preferred language, but languages like Haskell, Agda and Python are better for particular applications.

 I failed Violin back in primary school so it wasn't until I was 15 that I was pursuaded to give saxophone a go.
 I started on tenor sax and took to it fairly quickly.
-Since then, I've enjoyed playing it but have struggled to balance practice time with everything else I do.
+Since then, I've enjoyed playing it but have struggled to balance practice time with everything else.

 My saxophone (mouthpiece)

 I completed jazz grade 6 and started learning for grade 7.
-Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol with my housemate on guitar.
+Nowadays I just play for fun and can sometimes be heard busking near my flat in Bristol.
 I've never joined a band (something on the todo list I suppose) and mostly just improvise for my own relaxation.

 Nearly every year, I've been walking in the Lake District.
 Also ticked off the list are a few of the Alps, some of the Rockies (Canada), the Rainbow Mountains and others in Iceland, some of the Peak District and various other places in Europe.

 Photo by Ross of myself and John overlooking Wast Water in the Lake District

-I'm not a climber so at best I scramble up stuff.
-Summer 2016 my friends went with me camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
-I tried wild camping for the first time and had an amazing experience.
+I'm not a climber so I just scramble up stuff.
+During summer 2016 my friends and I went camping for a weekend and I've organised a few other group and personal trips up to the Lakes.
+I tried wild camping for the first time two years ago and had an amazing experience.
 There's nothing quite like seeing a herd of deer leaping across the col you've just woken up in at 6am with the sun gleaming over the peaks.